hpdumm/jmake/README.md

 An executable script is automatically produced if a main class is provided to *jmake*.

-*jmake* produces a jar file in the top level directory.
-Don't separate the jar file from its lib/ folder.
+*jmake* produces a jar file in the bin directory.
+Don't move the the jar file from its location.
+The executable script expects the jar file to be in bin/ and the dependencies in lib/ based on the classpath values provided in the script.
 Consider creating an alias for the executable script in your terminal like this (in ~/.bashrc):

 `alias program-name="path/to/progam-name"`